 A light-touch and practical framework for comparing an organisation’s approach to impact against best practice.

 Impact investing is making waves.
-Leading financial institutions are moving into the field, with over $10trn of global assets now invested sustainably, some promising both competitive financial returns and a positive social impact.
+Leading financial institutions are moving into the field, with over $10trn of global assets now invested sustainably.
 But it’s vital to specify and quantify that promised social impact.
-Plum Lomax draws some lessons from our work to capture this impact for one impact portfolio.